alexbndk/cloudflared/README.md

 ## Code of Conduct

-Everyone interacting in the CloudflareDev project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/devynbit/cloudflare_dev/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Cloudflared project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/devynbit/cloudflared/blob/main/CODE_OF_CONDUCT.md).